cr-org/neutron/docs/src/paradox/index.md

 ### Schema

-Neutron relies on `cats.Inject[A, Array[Byte]]` instances to be able to decode & encode messages from & to raw bytes instead of using the native schema solution.
+Neutron relies on `cats.Inject[A, Array[Byte]]` instances to be able to decode & encode messages from & to raw bytes instead of using the [native schema solution](https://pulsar.apache.org/docs/en/schema-get-started/).
 As functional programmers, we believe this has certain benefits.
-In the example above, we are using a standard "UTF-8" encoding of `String => Array[Byte]`, brought by `import cr.pulsar.schema.utf8._`.
+In the example above, we are using a standard "UTF-8" encoding `String <=> Array[Byte]`, brought by `import cr.pulsar.schema.utf8._`.

 At Chatroulette, we use JSON-serialised data for which we define an `Inject` instance based on Circe codecs.
 Those interested in doing the same can leverage the Circe integration by adding the `neutron-circe` extra dependency (available since `v0.0.2`).